Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Results

 This procedure was carried out for all central and satellite galaxies that meet our resolution criterion in order to determine the maximum value of their combined asymmetry, $A_\mathrm{comb}^{\rm max}$; the cumulative distributions are plotted in Fig.~\ref{cenvsatasym} as solid and dashed magenta lines, respectively.
 For comparison, the distribution of $A_\mathrm{comb}^{\rm rand}$ obtained for random orientations\footnote{To obtain random orientations for galaxies, we rotate their $\vec{L}_{\HIs}$'s such that the corresponding unit vectors uniformly sample a unit shell.} are shown as solid and dashed blue lines for centrals and satellites, respectively.
 (We hereafter distinguish asymmetry measurements obtained for random viewing angles from those that maximize the inferred emission line asymmetry using superscripts; for example, $A_{\rm comb}^{\rm rand}$ is obtained for random viewing angles.
 If orientation is not relevant, we drop the superscript.)

 There are a few points worth highlighting in Fig.~\ref{cenvsatasym}.
 One is that the {\em maximum} line profile asymmetries obtained for edge-on orientations are considerably larger than those obtained for random orientations.
 For example, the median asymmetry increases from $A_{\rm comb}^{\rm rand}\approx 0.09$ to $A_{\rm comb}^{\rm max}\approx 0.14$ (for satellite galaxies the medians are $A_{\rm comb}^{\rm rand}\approx 0.1$ and $A_{\rm comb}^{\rm max}\approx 0.16$).
 Note too that very few galaxies are {\em intrinsically} symmetric: For example, less than 22 per cent of centrals (and less than 13 per cent of satellite galaxies) have $A_{\rm comb}^{\rm max}\leq 0.1$, whereas 60 per cent have $A_{\rm comb}^{\rm rand}\leq 0.1$ (51 per cent for satellites).
 Note also, in agreement with \citet{Watts2020b}, that satellite galaxies typically exhibit higher asymmetries than centrals.
-This is true at all stellar masses, suggesting that differences in the asymmetries of centrals and satellites may be a result of different environmental processes (we explore these differences in detail in Section~\ref{satellites}).
+As discussed in Section~\ref{satellites}, this is likely a result of the different environmental processes that affect the dynamical evolution of centrals and satellites.